Feb 17, 2023

 When it comes to performance, it’s important to remember that both Magento and PrestaShop are self-hosted platforms.
 What that means is that your store’s performance will depend largely on the hardware you use to host it.

-For example, if you’re using shared hosting for an online store that gets thousands of visitors a day, you’re going to have difficulties no matter what platform you’re using.
+For example, even if you’re using the best shared hosting for an online store that gets thousands of visitors a day, you’re going to have difficulties no matter what platform you’re using.
 Choosing both the right provider and the right type of plan is key.

 To be fair, there are a lot of factors that can affect your site’s speed, beyond just your web hosting provider.
 For example, you might include too many scripts on your pages, or upload a lot of images with massive file sizes.
 In both of these cases, your site’s performance will likely suffer.
 Fortunately, there are plenty of ways to keep your online store fast.